Mastodon

 Should Default Funds Buy More Britain?

 A growing political argument says yes.
 The Mansion House compact in 2023 and its successors have asked UK pension schemes to invest a larger share of their assets in domestic productive capital - infrastructure, growth-stage startups, UK private equity.
-The pitch is intuitive.
-Auto-enrolment is funnelling tens of billions a year into pooled funds that buy mostly American stocks.
-If even a few percent of that flowed into UK growth companies, the argument goes, it could meaningfully change what British startups can raise without flying to Silicon Valley for capital.
-There is a related debate around whether Britain should mobilise this kind of captive savings via a UK sovereign wealth fund, which runs into similar questions about who picks the assets and at what cost to savers.
+The pitch is intuitive: auto-enrolment is funnelling tens of billions a year into pooled funds that buy mostly American stocks, and even a few percent redirected could change what British startups can raise without flying to Silicon Valley.
+There is a related debate around whether Britain should mobilise this kind of captive savings via a UK sovereign wealth fund.

-The case against is more practical, and on balance it is the stronger one.
+The case against is the stronger one.
 UK workers are already heavily exposed to the UK economy.
-They live here.
-They earn here.
-They own or rent from UK property markets.
-Their job security tracks UK GDP, and the British state pension is denominated in sterling.
+They live here, they earn here, their job security tracks UK GDP, and the State Pension is denominated in sterling.
 Loading their pension up with an extra dose of UK assets concentrates that exposure rather than diversifying it.
-The current small UK weighting in default funds is not a bug to be fixed.
-It is sensible diversification away from the country where the rest of their financial life is already at stake.
+The current small UK weighting in default funds is not a bug to be fixed - it is sensible diversification away from the country where the rest of their financial life is already at stake.

 The Cross-Party Bargain Nobody Ran On